clarissachng/clarissachng/ReadMe.md

 # 💫 About Me:
 Currently a computer science student @ University of Bristol!
-Previously a web developer intern @ [BikeBear](https://www.bikebear.com.my/), and an incoming software engineering intern @ J.P.
+Previously a web developer intern @ [BikeBear](https://www.bikebear.com.my/) 🐻 , and an incoming software engineering intern @ J.P.
 Morgan<br>
-Some of my recent works include MedicRecall (Associated with University of Bristol and NHS) 🩺, [Haunted Escape](https://github.com/rjimin/GameJam2024) (Associated with GameJam CSS Univeristy of Bristol) 👾, my personal [web portfolio](https://clarissachng.github.io/) and many more!
+Some of my recent works include MedicRecall (Associated with University of Bristol and NHS) 🩺, [Haunted Escape](https://github.com/rjimin/GameJam2024) (Associated with GameJam CSS Univeristy of Bristol) 👾, my [personal web portfolio](https://clarissachng.github.io/) 👩🏻‍💻 and many more!

 ## 🌐 Socials: